 Futurists and Foresighters

-A futurist is anyone who speaks in public about the future.
-The term typically connotes a qualitative, story-driven approach to the future, and the approach of a generalist.
-But this stereotype isn’t always true.
+A futurist is anyone who speaks or writes publicly (and typically more than once) about the future of any topic.
+The term usually connotes a qualitative, story-driven approach to the future, and the approach of a generalist.
+This isn’t always true.
 A minority of futurists are quantitative, evidence-based, and predictive in their storytelling as well, and we will introduce several in this Guide.
-Futurists enjoy thinking about the future and consuming, producing, critiquing, and communicating futures content.
+But to tell their stories, all futurists rely at least partially on personal insights, intuition, narrative, and anecdotal experience to guide what they do, and they differ widely in their use of analysis, evidence, and quantitative methods.
+As a rule, futurists enjoy thinking about the future, and the more professional ones also spend a good deal of time consuming, producing, critiquing, and communicating futures content.

-As an ideal, the term foresighter connotes not only specialty practice competency, but a diverse and more balanced use of both qualitative and quantitative approaches to foresight than we find in many futurists.
+As an ideal, the term foresighter connotes not only specialty practice competency, but a diverse and more balanced use of both qualitative and quantitative approaches to foresight than the typical futurist.
 Foresighters tend to prefer reason and evidence first and story and aspirational thinking second, and the use of critique and various formal methods over argument or exposition to guide their practice.
 They are more apt to practice in just one or a few industries, to specialize their clients, and some focus on specialty activities, like gathering intelligence, to the neglect of other foresight methods, or on improving foresight methods, like risk management, to the neglect of foresight process.

 The Guide seeks to help each of us become better futurists and foresighters.
-Every one of us have been both futurists (speaking publicly to others about the future, even if it is just one or two others) and foresighters (looking to and analyzing the future for pay, for others) at various times in our lives.
+Every one of us have been both futurists (speaking publicly to others about the future, even if it is regularly done just to one or two others, on just one or two topics) and foresighters (looking to and analyzing the future for pay, for others) at various times in our lives.
 These two roles often overlap.
-But the market for foresight is perhaps a thousand times larger than the market for futurism, if we were to venture a first guess on orders of magnitude separating the two.
+But the market for foresight is perhaps a thousand times larger than the market for futurism, if we were to venture a first guess on the number of orders of magnitude separating the two.
 Both roles are useful to society, but far more people are engaged in full-time foresight work.

-Whether you are a futurist or a foresighter, we recommend you become a “T-shaped” practitioner, to use a term coined by journalist David Guest.
+Whether you are a futurist or a foresighter, you should strive to become a “T-shaped” practitioner, to use a term coined by journalist David Guest.
 The horizontal bar of the T represents your “fox-like” qualities, how broadly you understand futures issues and foresight methods in different disciplines, and how well you can collaborate in disciplines outside your own.
-The vertical bar of the T represents your “hedgehog-like” specialist abilities and credentials in at least one specific well-recognized professional discipline, like the twenty foresight specialties we introduce later in this chapter.
+The vertical bar of the T represents your “hedgehog-like” specialist abilities and credentials in at least one well-recognized professional discipline, like the twenty foresight specialties we introduce later in this chapter.

 All foresight practitioners shift perennially between these two roles, that of futurist (storytelling, provocateur) and foresighter (specialist, researcher, strategist, consultant) as context dictates.
 But as we will see, the much larger numbers, narrower and more evidence-based focus, and less grandiose titles of foresight professionals tend to make them both more trusted and more successful in business environments.

 Being effective in either role requires developing insight into and empathy with client problems, learning their worldview and languages, gaining trust, and demonstrating value.
-Both groups are quite capable of this, but futurists have handicaps to overcome that foresighters lack in client engagements, making it harder for futurists to easily achieve these outcomes.
-Let’s take a look at a few of those handicaps now.
+Both groups are quite capable of this, but futurists have handicaps to overcome that foresighters lack in client engagements, making it harder for them to easily achieve these outcomes.
+Let’s take a look at a few of these “futurist handicaps” now.

-Because the term futurist is publicly used to describe anyone who tells stories about the future, it is sometimes snickered over in boardrooms and business communities, where practicality dominates.
+Because the term futurist is publicly used to describe anyone who tells stories about the future, it can be snickered over in boardrooms and organizations, where practicality dominates.
 The futurist community includes imaginative futurists, whose future tales are entertaining but not always evidence-based, utopian and dystopian futurists, who offer visions that can inspire or scare us but have little or no probability of occurring, and preconventional futurists, dreamers and eccentrics who cheerfully pursue their personal visions outside the norms and conventions of society.
+These individuals will always be with us, and I believe they will always keep the wider futurist community from having deep business impact.

-Stories can have great value, particularly in influencing others, but they are just one tool in the leader’s toolkit.
+Future stories can have great value, particularly in influencing others, but they are just one tool in the leader’s toolkit.
 Sometimes, one clarifying bit of critical data, one good model, or one new key causal inference can be worth a thousand stories for a leader who needs to create strategy.
-That is why, if you speak as a futurist to organizational audiences, you must strive to be evidence-based, both quantitative and qualitative, and to always tie your stories to strategic implications and choices.
+That is why, if you speak as a futurist to organizational audiences, you must strive to be evidence-based, both quantitative and qualitative, to tie your stories to strategic implications, choices, and actions, and to offer examples of measurable results.

-If you are a public speaker, author, or other public personality, the word “futurist” will commonly be used by others to describe the public part of what you do, making it a title that is hard to avoid for those individuals.
-But beyond your public speaking and media, the term futurist is usually best minimized in organizational environments, and in your formal titles.
+If you are a public speaker, author, or other public personality, the word “futurist” will commonly be used by others to describe the public part of what you do, making it a title hard to avoid for those individuals.
+But beyond your public speaking and media, the term futurist is usually best minimized, both in organizational environments and in your formal titles.